silvacms/silva.system.utils/README.txt

 Introduction
 ============

-Script to help to manage Silva sites from the command line.
-You can find a script in your bin directory of your installation called ``silva``.
+This extension provides a script to help you manage Silva sites in the Zope instance from the command line.
+This will add script into the ``bin`` directory of your installation called ``silva``.

-For most of the operations you need to provide the Zope 2 configuration file with the option ``-c``.
+For most of the operations, the script requires you to provide the Zope 2 configuration file with the option ``-c``.

-By default you can with this screen, view the Silva site in the root of your database, create and delete Silva sites, and users to them, pack your database, and remove old versions of versioned content.
+By default you can , view the Silva site in the root of your database, create and delete Silva sites, and users to them, pack your database, and remove old versions of versioned content.

 The script is however pluggable.
-An another default plugin let you to upgrade a Silva site.
+An another default command provided by ``silva.core.upgrade`` extension let you to upgrade a Silva site.

 Default commands
 ================